Animal glue: Glue industries

 WW2 poster from the UK, noting the use of waste bones in making glue.

 The first commercial glue factory opened in Holland circa 1700, manufacturing animal glue from hides.
 The United States' first glue factory opened in 1899, established by the Milwaukee Tanning Industry.
-The L.D.
-Davis company thrived producing animal glue during the Great Depression after shifting its focus from stenciling, selling to local box makers and other users.
-L.D.
-Davis' animal glue formula for bookbinding remains in production.
-During the 18th and 19th centuries, ranchers disposed of old animals – horses in particular – to glue factories.
+The L. D. Davis company thrived producing animal glue during the Great Depression after shifting its focus from stenciling, selling to local box makers and other users.
+L. D. Davis' animal glue formula for bookbinding remains in production.
+During the 18th and 19th centuries, ranchers disposed of old animals—horses in particular—to glue factories.
 The advent of synthetic adhesives heralded the collapse of the animal glue industry.

 Modern uses

 Today, animal glues are sparsely industrialized, but still used for making and restoring violin family instruments, paintings, illuminated parchment manuscripts, and other artifacts.
-Gelatin, a form of animal glue, is found in many contemporary products, such as gelatin desserts, marshmallows, pharmaceutical capsules, and photographic film and is used to reinforce sinew wrappings, wood, leather, bark and paper.
+Gelatin, a form of animal glue, is found in many contemporary products, such as gelatin desserts, marshmallows, pharmaceutical capsules, and photographic film, and is used to reinforce sinew wrappings, wood, leather, bark and paper.
 Hide glue is also preferred by many luthiers over synthetic glues for its reversibility, creep-resistance and tendency to pull joints closed as it cures.

-This adhesive is mostly used as glue, sizing, or varnish, although it is not as frequently used as other adhesives because it is water-soluble.
-Other aspects, such as difficulty of storage in a wet state, requirement for fresh raw materials (the animal skin cannot be rotten or grease-burned), make this product more difficult to obtain and use.
+As well as being used as an adhesive, animal glue is used for sizing or varnish, although it is not as frequently used as other adhesives because it is water-soluble.
+Other aspects, such as the difficulty of storing it in a wet state and the need for fresh raw materials (the animal skin cannot be rotten or grease-burned), make it more difficult to obtain and use.
 Factories now produce other forms of adhesives, as the process for animal glue is complex.
 Animal glues will also darken with age and shrink as they dry, giving them the potential to harm wood, paper, or works of art.
-Too much handling and too many changes in temperature or humidity could cause further harm.
-Some companies, such as those in Canada, still produce animal, hide and hoof glues from horses.
+Too much handling and too many changes in temperature or humidity can cause further harm.
+Some companies in Canada and other countries still produce animal, hide and hoof glues from horses.
 Recently, animal glue has been replaced by other adhesives and plastics, but remains popular for restoration.